obfuscatedgenerated/orca/README.md

 $ make
 ```

-* If you want to work outside of the my-bot directory, install the library:
+* If you want to work outside of the `my_bot` directory, install the library:
 ```bash
 $ make install PREFIX=/mingw64
 ```